AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 tools, the workflow, the datasets, the thought-processes that go into building something at Kudu’s scale.
-I am extremely thankful for all of the mentoring and support I received, and that I got to be a part of Kudu’s journey from incubating to a Top Level Apache project to 1.0.
+I am extremely thankful for all of the mentoring and support I received, and that I got to be a part of Kudu’s journey from incubating to a Top Level Apache project.
 I can’t express enough how grateful I am for the amount of support I got from the Kudu team, from the intern coordinators, and from the Cloudera community as a whole.